-Flavonoids are a group of phytonutrients found in all sorts of fruits, flowers, vegetables, and of course, cannabis & hemp whose primary function is to serve as cell messengers and also known for giving the plant pigment.
+Flavonoids are a group of phytonutrients found in all sorts of fruits, flowers, vegetables, and of course, cannabis & hemp.
+The primary function of flavonoids is to serve as cell messengers and is also known for giving the plant pigment.

 - Lowers risk of heart disease

 Summary on Entourage Effect: Enhancing the Effects of CBD Oil

 Cannabinoids work better with a combination of cannabinoids, terpenes, and flavonoids versus a CBD product with fewer compounds or, even worse, just pure CBD.

 Don’t forget the analogy of the two basketball teams.
 Which team do you think would win?
 The team with five players working together to shoot, pass, defend, rebound, or the team with just one player doing everything?

 Obviously, the team with five players working together would win.

 Why Choose Colorado Botanicals

 Our team at Colorado Botanicals holds decades of experience in each part of the hemp manufacturing process.
 From the farms to growing hemp organically, the post-process of farming in drying the plants to the crucial extraction and purification process to retain as many cannabinoids, terpenes, flavonoids, and other important plant oils as possible.

 If you’re looking for a product that maximizes the full potential of the Entourage Effect, visit our wide variety of products such as our CBD oils, CBD gummies, CBD creams, CBD softgels, or our CBD face mask.